Not another WhatsApp group.

 You weren’t meant to do this alone.

 Join the waitlist.
-We'll let you know when we're ready in your neighborhood.
+We'll let you know when Afín is ready near you.

 — escrito desde Neukölln, un martes a las 2 de la madrugada